Katzenclub/2dgame/README.md

 ## Linux Build
-If nor already installed please do the following commands:
+If not already installed please install with the following commands:

 ```
 sudo apt install cmake